 — Joe Armstrong, creator of Erlang

 Armstrong was talking about object-oriented languages, but the same trap exists in testing.
-Every time you reach for a real credentials file, a real external API, a real shared database when a controlled dependency would do, you’re inviting the gorilla.
-Intentional scoping isn’t a limitation.
-It’s the whole design.
+Every time you reach for a real credentials file, a real external API, a real shared database when a controlled dependency would do, you’ve changed the subject-under-test to include the whole jungle.